 As a result, all movable inventory, tools and materials and the like were offered for auction in September and October 1842.

 In February 1843 then Michael Holzer , who claimed to be a head workman at Anton Gruber, announces to have taken over the factories in Vienna and Scheibbs together with Grubers privilege (note: the one from 1838) and that both factories will be continued.

 (Note: It can be doubted if Holzer was really head workman at Gruber, because Joseph Herrmann , who founded his own factory in 1843, claimed to have been the only head workman at Gruber)

 In May 1843, Franz Wertheim from Krems became a co-owner of the company.
 In corresponding advertisements, the two also announce that Gruber's trademark will continue to be used unchanged and at the same time (like Gruber himself before) warn against misuse of the trademark.

-In July 1843, Wertheim took over the factories as the sole owner.
+In July 1843 Wertheim took over the hammer mill in Scheibbs as sole owner.
 In full-page advertisements, he emphatically points out that he also has the Gruber privilege (note: on cutting tools) and that only he is authorized to use Gruber's trademarks on his products.
 This is primarily aimed at Joseph Herrmann, who also uses Gruber's name in addition to his own name as his trademark.